Pay-per-visit

 If my provider orders STI testing, how do I get the lab work done?

 If you’re able to visit a One Medical office, you’ll be able to complete testing during lab hours at any One Medical location.
-If you aren’t able to go to a One Medical office for testing, your provider may suggest specific tests for you and recommend visiting a local primary care provider or sexual health clinic to have testing ordered and completed.

 How can I prevent STIs?